 - Associate to His Honour Judge Clive Wall QC, District Court of Queensland, 1999

 Sally-Ann regularly speaks with community groups about succession-related matters such as Wills, powers of attorney, advance health directives, estate planning and other end-of-life decisions, and welcomes the opportunity to communicate on these important topics to interested groups.

 LLB (Hons) JP (Qual) – Tanneil is a solicitor of the Supreme Court, Queensland, and she practices exclusively in estate law.

 Tanneil was conferred a Bachelor of Laws with Honours in 2019, having studied part-time while working full-time as paralegal.
 She has an extensive practical background in legal matters ranging from wills and estate, to property and trusts.

-Tanneil was one of the first solicitors to be admitted by audio-visual link in April 2020.
+Tanneil was one of the first graduate lawyers to be admitted as a solicitor by audio-visual link in April 2020.

 Throughout her career, Tanneil was drawn to the practice of wills and estates, and brings brings with her a determined and empathetic attitude to assisting our clients with their inheritance matters.

 Nancy is the person who is most likely to answer the phone when you call The Will & All, and to greet visitors to our office.
 She provides invaluable support to Jeneve, Sally, and Tanneil, and she enjoys the personal experience of assisting our clients in the environment of a “boutique” practice.